CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 Besides regular and race jobs, mapreduce jobs can be started.
 Mapreduce jobs are the most advanced jobs that the Yothalot cluster can run, and the output from one process is forwarded to be the input of the next process.
-Unlike the previously mentioned regular and race jobs, the mapper and reducer executables must produce output in a prescribed format, while the reducer and finalizer executable need to accept input in this format.
+Unlike the previously mentioned regular and race jobs, the mapper reducer, and finalizer executables must accept input in a prescribed format, and thus the mapper and reducer executable need to produce output in this format.

 To start a mapreduce task you have to publish a JSON to the mapreduce queue.
 When you send a mapreduce job to the cluster, the master node will start up the multiple mapper, reducer and finalizer jobs in parallel.

 ```json
 {